patriklindstrom-schibsted/gh-guinea-pig-test/README.md

 Example of test:
 * Can we commit?
 * Can we clone?
-* Can we make a pull request?
+* Can we make a pull request? will try